Kotlin/KEEP/proposals/collection-literals.md

 ### Rejected idea: self-sufficient collection literals with defined type

-> todo it's not yet completely rejected since the discussion around Map literals is still in progress

 The type of collection literals is inferred from the *expected type*.
 Unfortunately, that may lead to overload resolution ambiguity when collection literal is used in argument position.